huggingface/hub-docs/docs/hub/billing.md

 The PRO subscription unlocks additional features for users, including:

 - Higher free tier for the Serverless Inference API and when consuming ZeroGPU Spaces
-- Ability to create Dev Mode & Zero GPU Spaces
+- Ability to create ZeroGPU Spaces and use Dev Mode
 - Ability to write Social Posts and Community Blogs
 - Leverage the Dataset Viewer on private datasets